 How do we streamline writing?
 On the engineering side we use static type definitions to automate docs for components.
 Storybook reads how the React component is built and creates a good portion of the implementation details for us.
 Can we do the same for design usage guidelines?

 I've gained efficiencies importing all the design tokens, icons, and site graphics by accessing the Figma API.
 I put all of those elements on Figma pages and frames that scripts recognize and then pull into the React app.
 I can do the same for designer written guidelines.
-By bundling markup formatted text within the components I'll be can extract it, place it inside an MDX story, and Storybook will display it.
-There needs to be parity between the UIKit component name and the React component name so the text is put in the right place.
+By bundling markup formatted text within the components I'll be able to extract it, place it inside an MDX story, and Storybook will display it.
+There needs to be parity between the UI Kit component name and the React component name so the text is put in the right place.

 This is not done but I'm working on it.